 Instructions

-- Finely chop the parsley, stem and leaves.
-Remove thyme leaves from the stem and roughly chop.
-Chiffonade the sage leaves by stacking the leaves in a neat pile, rolling up in a tube and slicing across that tube.
+- Finely chop 3 of the sage leaves by stacking the leaves in a neat pile, rolling up in a tube and slicing across.
+Reserve the remaining 7 sage leaves.

-- Add the herbs to softened room temperature butter in a small mixing bowl.
-Add the zest of one orange, salt, and pepper and mix well to combine.
+- Add the chopped parsley, thyme, and sage to the butter in a small mixing bowl.
+Zest the orange and add to the bowl.
+Last, add the salt and pepper and mix well until combined.

 - Remove the gizzards and anything else from the cavity of the turkey.
-Rinse well with cold water and dry with paper towels.
-Set the dried turkey in a roasting pan, skin side up.
+Rinse the bird with cold water and dry with paper towels.
+Set the turkey in a roasting pan with a rack, skin side up.

 Latest posts by Hailey (see all)